mxbb-0-1/Edu-Collab/README.md

 # EduCollab

-EduCollab is a common platform for students and faculty to upload and share files, including all sorts of study material, accessible to all registered members.
+EduCollab is a unified platform designed for students and faculty to upload and share a wide range of study materials, accessible to all registered members.

 ### Goal

-To create a secure and scalable platform for both college students and faculty to easily share coursework-related resources, reducing dependency on social media platforms.
-In the future, the platform can also serve as an e-library for college students.
+To develop a secure and scalable platform that enables college students and faculty to effortlessly share coursework-related resources, reducing the reliance on social media platforms.
+In the future, EduCollab aims to evolve into a comprehensive e-library for college students.

 ### Tech Stack